Republic F-105 Thunderchief: Commando Nail

 The rear cockpits of several two-seat F-105Fs were modified under project Commando Nail with an R-14A radar and a radar scope that offered high resolution.
 These aircraft were used for all-weather and night low-level strikes against especially dangerous targets by a unit from the 13th Tactical Fighter Squadron (1966–1975) dubbed "Ryan's Raiders" starting in April 1967.
 Some of these aircraft were later converted to the Wild Weasel III standard.

 In an effort to thwart MiG attacks, several F-105Fs were also fitted with Hallicrafters QRC-128 communication jamming system under project Combat Martin.
 The North Vietnamese interceptor force followed Soviet air-defense doctrine, with pilots under rigid direction of ground controllers over radio links.
 The QRC-128, nicknamed "Colonel Computer", filled up the rear cockpit of the F-105F.
 It bounced voice communications over the radio channel back out after a delay, resulting in an obnoxious garble.
 However, the first time the Combat Martin was used, the US National Security Agency (NSA), in charge of US strategic signals intelligence, ordered the Air Force to cease and desist immediately, since the NSA believed that the intelligence obtained by monitoring the channels outweighed the benefits of jamming them.

 Thunderstick II

 Experience in Vietnam demonstrated the need for a better visual and blind bombing capability.
 In March 1968, the Air Force ordered development of an upgraded bombing/navigation system, incorporating a Singer-General Precision inertial navigation system, improvements to the AN/APN-131 navigation radar, and solid-state circuitry for the R-14A radar, which was redesignated R-14K.
 Furthermore, the digital AN/ARN-92 long-range navigation receiver replaced the problematic AN/ARN-85 receiver.
 The additional avionics were housed in a long, raised dorsal spine.
 The modified bombing/navigation system was known as Thunderstick II.
 F-105s with this system could achieve a bombing circular error of probability (CEP) of 50 ft from an altitude of 15000 ft.
 Although the first Thunderstick II aircraft flew in 1969, they were not used in Vietnam.
 A total of 30 F-105Ds received this modification.
+They were initially assigned to the 563TFS/23TFW at McConnell AFB.
+In the summer 1972, they were all transferred to the newly reactivated 457TFS (AFRES) at Carswell AFB.
+This remained the only unit to fly the Thunderstick II until its retirement in 1981–82.